 Domestic abuse is the misuse of power and control by one person over another.
+This controlling behaviour may be exerted in various ways, such as through physical violence, emotional and/or psychological manipulation, forcing sexual acts or taking over your finances.

 It can begin at any time, can be obvious or subtle and can happen suddenly or gradually.
 It can happen to anyone regardless of class, age, race, religion, culture, disability, sexual orientation or lifestyle.